VisionLangAI/CT-by-gender/README.md

 - Programming skill level was the most influential factor in predictive modeling.
 - BERT achieved the highest classification accuracy of **94.7%** with **AUC = 0.893**.

-## Citation
-If you use this work, please cite appropriately.

----

-For more information, contact the research author.